agalbourdin/more-locale/README.md

 ### Create an URL with a specific language

-Instead of calling Agl::getUrl(), which use the current language, call the following method with a $pLang parameter.
+Instead of calling Agl::getUrl(), which uses the current language, call the following method with a $pLang parameter.

 	Agl::getSingleton('more/locale')->getUrl($pPath, $pParams, $pRelative, $pLang);